Advancing Your Career, Honing Your Skills

 Is financial aid available?

 Yes.
-Graduate students are eligible for the Federal Stafford Loan Program.
+A $6,000 scholarship will be awarded to Millikin alumni.
+In addition, graduate students are eligible for the Federal Stafford Loan Program.
 To qualify for this loan, students must submit a Free Application for Federal Student Aid (FAFSA) to the Financial Aid Office.
-No grants or university support is available.